Skip to main contentSkip to main content

 9 min read

-Clinically Reviewed · February 2026
+Clinically Reviewed · March 2026

 Military Family Life with Ortho-K: A Guide for Fort Liberty Families

 As an optometrist practicing in Fayetteville, North Carolina, for over two decades, I’ve had the privilege of caring for countless military families from Fort Liberty.
-I’m Dr. James Singletary, and I’ve seen firsthand the unique blend of resilience, sacrifice, and community that defines military life.
+I’m the sleepSEE Clinical Team, and I’ve seen firsthand the unique blend of resilience, sacrifice, and community that defines military life.
 I’ve also seen the specific challenges that come with it, especially when it comes to something as fundamental as your family’s vision.
 A PCS move can throw a wrench into consistent healthcare, a deployment can make glasses a liability, and the dream of a future in uniform for your child can be jeopardized by something as common as worsening nearsightedness.
 That’s why I’m so passionate about a revolutionary approach to vision correction called orthokeratology, or as we call it at sleepSEE®, "sleep-shaping."
 It’s a non-surgical solution that provides clear vision all day without the need for glasses or daytime contacts, and it’s uniquely suited to the demands of military life.

 This guide is written specifically for you, the military families of Cumberland County.
 We’ll explore how ortho-k can be a game-changer for your family, from navigating the complexities of frequent moves to ensuring your child’s vision doesn’t hold them back from their own dreams of service.